School of Environment

 - a Spatial Analysis emphasis combining Geography courses in Geographic Information Science (GIScience) and Remote Sensing with courses in Computer Science, Mathematics and Statistics.

 Many other subject combinations are possible.
-If you plan a career in teaching, then combining Geography with Environmental Science, Geology, Biology, or other sciences may prove useful.
+If you plan a career in teaching, then combining Geography with Earth Sciences, Environmental Science, Biology, or other sciences may prove useful.

 For detailed information on your options consult the Undergraduate Prospectus, available from the Science Student Centre.